dspiegel29/ArtofStatistics/README.md

 # Errata

 * page 86.
 Line -9.
 "2,190" should read "2,910"
+* page 212 Figure 8.3 – the label ‘Head’ on the first lower branch should be 'Tail'
 * page 232.
 Figure 9.1b is incorrect - the bars should have heights 0.32, 0.64, 0.04, as described in the footnote.
 Figures 9.1e and 9.1f are incorrect, the peak should be centred at 0.2.
 The correct version of Figure 9.1 can be found on the Github repository
+* page 375 Headings of Table 13.1.
+'O' in 'Others' is printed as a zero rather than an 'O'